CK1412/note_app_flutter_sqflite_provider/README.md

 The application I created for the purpose of learning to review knowledge such as CRUD SQlite, Provider (state management) and learn some new knowledge such as application internationalization, freeing memory.

-During the implementation process, I encountered some silly errors and promptly fixed them.
+During the implementation process, I encountered some errors and promptly fixed them.
 Difficulties I have encountered:

 - delete image files and cache when not in use
 - error when undoing a note